 Father's accomplishments: Eight-time Pro Bowl selection Howie Long played his entire 13-year career with the Raiders' organization.
 The defensive end helped the Raiders win the Super Bowl in 1984, and he was named the NFL Defensive Player of the Year in 1985.
 Long finished his career with 84 sacks and was inducted into the Pro Football Hall of Fame in 2000.
 He also made 10 fumble recoveries and two interceptions during his time in the NFL.

-How his sons followed: Chris Long was the No. 2 pick in the 2008 NFL draft and has won back-to-back Super Bowls -- with the New England Patriots in 2017 and with the Philadelphia Eagles in 2018.
-The defensive end has recorded 63.5 sacks during his 10-year career and was named to the All-Rookie team in 2008.
+How his sons followed: Chris Long was the No. 2 pick in the 2008 NFL draft and has won back-to-back Super Bowls -- with the New England Patriots in 2017 and the Philadelphia Eagles in 2018.
+The defensive end has recorded 63.5 sacks in his 10-year career and was named to the All-Rookie team in 2008.
 Kyle Long, a three-time Pro Bowl selection, is a guard for the Chicago Bears.
 He was a second-team All-Pro in 2014 and made the All-Rookie team in 2013.

 Clay Matthews Jr./Clay Matthews III/Casey Matthews

 Father's accomplishments: Clay Matthews Jr. played 19 seasons in the NFL, mostly with the Cleveland Browns.
-He appeared in 278 games, the most by a linebacker, and recorded 1,561 tackles, 69.5 sacks and 16 interceptions during his career.
+He appeared in 278 games, the most by a linebacker, and recorded 1,561 tackles, 69.5 sacks and 16 interceptions in his career.
 Matthews was a four-time Pro Bowler and was first-team All-Pro in 1984, recording 12 sacks that season.